Knobber0/ps4-linux-tutorial/README.md

 ---

-This repo uses the MIT license, because I kinda need to give a license.
+This repo uses the MIT license, because I need to give a license.